 How to protect your ads

-If you’re running PPC ads yourself, from Google, Bing or Facebook, you can always keep an eye on where your ads appear.
-You can also add publishers to a blacklist, and if you’re using ads.txt on your site, you should keep your list updated to avoid exploitation by fraudulent sites or bots.
+If you’re running PPC ads yourself, from Google, Bing or Facebook, you can always keep an eye on where your ads appear and edit your placement list.
+You can also add publishers to a blacklist if you’ve identified them as low quality.

 Advertisers using third party ad platforms, agencies or PPC exchanges should check their process with generating traffic or vetting publishers.
 If in doubt, use a different ad manager or platform.